-144. Google's conduct harms would-be competitor app distributors, such

-Epic, which are forced to agree to Google's anti-competitive terms and conditions if they wish to reach many Android users, such as through advertising on Google's valuable advertising properties.
+145. Google's anti-competitive conduct harms app developers, such as Epic, which are forced to agree to Google's anti-competitive terms and conditions if they wish to reach many Android users, such as through advertising on Google's valuable advertising properties.
 Google's restrictions prevent developers from experimenting with alternative app distribution models, such as providing apps directly to consumers, selling apps through curated app stores, creating their own competing app stores, or forming business relationships with OEMs who can pre-install apps.
 By restricting developers in such a way, Google ensures that the developer's apps will be distributed on the Google Play Store, and that Google is then able to monitor and collect a variety of information on the apps' usage, which it can then use to develop and offer its own competing apps that are, of course, not subject to Google's supra-competitive taxes.